MartinEnders/eclipse-tractusx.github.io/docs-kits/kits/geometry-kit/adoption-view.md

 #### High-Level Scenario

-In a typical DMU Analysis workflow, one partner *Tier n+1* (e.g., a supplier) creates or updates a 3D model and publishes it as a Digital Twin with geometry data into the Catena-X dataspace.
-Another partner *Tier n* (e.g., an OEM) discovers, pulls, and reviews this geometry data in their own environment, performing analyses such as clash detection, assembly verification, and feedback annotation.
+In a typical DMU Analysis workflow, one partner *Tier n+1* (e.g. a supplier) creates or updates a 3D model and publishes it as a Digital Twin with geometry data into the Catena-X dataspace.
+Another partner *Tier n* (e.g. an OEM) discovers, pulls, and reviews this geometry data in their own environment, performing analyses such as clash detection, assembly verification, and feedback annotation.
 The process is iterative: feedback is provided, updates are made, and the cycle repeats until the design is accepted—all while maintaining data sovereignty and security.
 Also see User Journey section for more details.

 #### Practical Variants of DMU Analysis